Extension Logo

 Quick facts

-• Adult cicadas produce a power line like sound and their presence can be identified by that sound.
+• Adult cicadas can be identified by their power line-like sound.

 • They are found in urban and rural areas wherever hardwood trees are present.